jarasmar/Second_Life/README.md

 >client = user collecting an item that has been posted

 ### Two Main Views
-- **Main View:** Grid of posted items (image, title, begining of description, post code, see more) - Filter by (nearby, newest, tag) - Change to Map View
+- **Main View:** Grid of posted items (image, title, begining of description, location, links) - Filter by (nearby, newest, tag) - Change to Map View
-- **Map View:** Map with pins (on click: image, title, begining of description, see more) - Filter by (nearby, newest, tag) - Change to List View
+- **Map View:** Map with pins (on click: image, title, begining of description, location, links) - Filter by (nearby, newest, tag) - Change to List View

 ### Posts
-- **Post Page:** picture, title, description, checklist (list of objects available), date and time, tags, map.
+- **Post Page:** picture, title, description, location, checklist (list of objects available), date and time, tags, map.
 - **Availability:** client can mark items in the checklist if collected (1 point for owner) - owner can mark items as gone in the checklist too.
+Display the last time a post was updated.

 ### Users
 - **Registration:** username, email, password, profile picture.
 - **User Page:** profile information - profile rating (1 point everytime a client marks one of your items as collected) - my posted items - post new item

 ### Tags
-- Furniture
-- Clothing
-- Kitchen
-- Garden
-- Sports/Games
-- Electronics
-- Family
-- Books/Music/Films
-- Pet Supplies
-- Reform Supplies
-- Other (default)
+Furniture - Clothing - Kitchen - Garden - Sports/Games - Electronics - Family - Books/Music/Films - Pet Supplies - Reform Supplies - Other (default)

 ### Extra Features
 - Customized alerts for new posted items (tag, keywords, location...)